-Meander the Markets
+Meander the markets

 Pike Place Market is probably one of the most famous markets in the United States.
 It is free and constantly buzzing with people purchasing local food, jewellery, art, and other handcrafts.
 Devour the free samples, descend the stairs to the Seattle waterfront, and visit Gum Alley – yes, its walls are covered in gum.
-Fremont’s Sunday Market is a free flea market open year-round.
+The Fremont Sunday Market is a free flea market open year-round.
 145 to 250 vendors line the streets weekly, selling everything from antiques, clothes, vintage collectables, furniture, and street food.
 The saying “One man’s trash is another man’s treasure” certainly applies here.

-operate two different tours on Monday, Wednesday, Friday, and Saturday.
+Seattle Free Walking Tours operate two different tours on Monday, Wednesday, Friday, and Saturday.
 There is a Market Experience tour, which takes guests inside the Pike Place Market to sample fresh food, and learn the market’s history.
 The Seattle 101 tour includes visiting the market too, but then takes groups to Pioneer Square, and along the waterfront to the “photogenic piers 62/63.”
 The guides give their recommendations for Seattle’s best places to wine and dine, and fun history facts.
 Guests are asked to tip the guides at the end what they thought the tour was worth.

 Explore Seattle Center